 Illinois Beef Quality Showcase

-The Illinois Beef Quality Showcase is a new program developed by the Illinois Beef Association to highlight the exceptional performance of cattle produced by the state's preeminent beef operations.
+The Illinois Beef Quality Showcase is a program developed by the Illinois Beef Association to highlight the exceptional performance of cattle produced by the state's preeminent beef operations.

-This program is a fed cattle competition that will showcase genetic prowess of Illinois-produced steers through an on-feed test protocol at the University of Illinois Beef Farm.
-The program will coordinate harvest of cattle at a modern packing facility, where carcass and grade data will be collected to inform the competition results.
+This program is a fed cattle competition that will showcase the genetic prowess of Illinois-produced steers through an on-feed test protocol at the University of Illinois Beef Farm.
+The program will coordinate the harvest of cattle at a modern packing facility, where carcass and grade data will be collected to inform the competition results.

-Winners will be announced in June of 2025 with cash prizes and special awards available!
+Winners will be announced in June of 2026 with cash prizes and special awards available!

 What's in it for me?